Speak a word.

 The horror in the coffin is beyond anything the Family has ever done to Seth.
 The coffin is the fulfillment of horror that Ella has always promised to deliver to Seth.
 It hurts so much he can’t even think about how much it hurts, because it takes all of his being to feel the pain.

 The darkness.
-The feel of rotted flesh against his skin.
+The sensation of rotted flesh against his skin.
 The intrusion over and over.
 Poisoned, stinking air that makes him vomit but will never let him lose consciousness.

 Seth pushes her away, but there are only a few inches in the coffin and bits of Cousin Lisbeth fall off and land in his eyes and mouth.
 Gagging him worse than the air.

-“I like it when you fight, Seth!
+“I like it when you fight, puppy!
 I love it when you fight!
 But why won’t you say anything?
 Are you dumb now, Seth?
-Are you mute?” cackling, she tears off the last bit of Seth’s clothing.
+Are you mute, puppy?” cackling, she tears off the last bit of Seth’s clothing.
 Robs him of his final bit of dignity.

 He hasn’t begged since he was a child, not because he has too much dignity to beg but because he has too little.